yclas/guides/docs/Content-send-a-newsletter.md

 *Please, note that the emails will be sent from server which may cause problems when sending newsletters to a large number of recipients.
 If you need to send many emails with a high delivery rate, check a professional tool like **[ElasticEmail](https://j.mp/elasticemailoc)**.

-If you are not sure how to manage it check out our guide on 'ElasticEmail'*  (add link)
+If you are not sure how to manage it, check out our guide on [how to congifure ElasticEmail with Yclas](Email-settings-elasticemail.md)